Zombie: Haiti

-Africa
+Kongo

 A Central African origin for the Haitian zombie has been postulated based on two etymologies in the Kongo language, nzambi ("god") and zumbi ("fetish").
-This root helps form the names of several deities, including the Kongo creator deity Nzambi a Mpungu and the Louisiana serpent deity Li Grand Zombi (a local version of the Haitian Damballa), but it is in fact a generic word for a divine spirit.
-The common African conception of beings under these names is more similar to the incorporeal "zombie astral", as in the Kongo Nkisi spirits.
+This root helps form the names of several deities, including the Kongo creator deity Nzambi Ampungu and the Louisiana serpent deity Li Grand Zombi (a local version of the Haitian Damballa), but it is in fact a generic word for a divine spirit.
+The common African conception of beings under these names is more similar to the incorporeal "zombie astral", a variant of the Kongo Nkisi spirits.

 A related, but also often incorporeal, undead being is the jumbee of the English-speaking Caribbean, considered to be of the same etymology; in the French West Indies also, local "zombies" are recognized, but these are of a more general spirit nature.

+South Africa

 The idea of physical zombie-like creatures is present in some South African cultures, where they are called xidachane in Sotho/Tsonga and maduxwane in Venda.
 In some communities, it is believed that a dead person can be zombified by a small child.
 It is said that the spell can be broken by a powerful enough sangoma.
 It is also believed in some areas of South Africa that witches can zombify a person by killing and possessing the victim's body to force it into slave labor.
 After rail lines were built to transport migrant workers, stories emerged about "witch trains".
 These trains appeared ordinary, but were staffed by zombified workers controlled by a witch.
 The trains would abduct a person boarding at night, and the person would then either be zombified or beaten and thrown from the train a distance away from the original location.